wwittmer/unicens-linux-daemon/cfg/README.md

 **11.1) Defining a CDEV Driver Instance**

 In order to activate the character device driver, the `<Cdev>` tag is used.
 Once the driver is up and running, it will generate a virtual file in the */dev* folder in the target file system.
 This virtual file can be opened, read and written as any other file by a tool, such as *cat* or *dd* or in any programming language including C, C++, Java, Python.
 However, seeking inside the character device is not supported, as the data is getting streamed and therefore has no random access possibility.
-If the file supports reading or writing, depends on the role of the current connection:
+Whether the file supports reading or writing, depends on the role of the current connection in the INIC:
-If it's a source, it supports reading.
-If it's a sink, it supports writing.
+If the connection builds a sink (from network point of view), the CDEV supports reading.
+If the connection builds a source, the CDEV supports writing.
 There is no protocol header involved.
 The first byte written to the CDEV is the first byte on the network.
-The same applies for the receive part.
+The same applies for the receiving part.

 It has three mandatory attributes: